nick-k-dev/nkblogsite-django-demo/README.md

 **Author**: Nick Komarnicki
 A simple blog site created using Django/Python for the backend and frontend.

+### To Run
+From the root of the project: `python manage.py runserver` By default the project will run in the broswer at `localhost:8000/blog`

 ### Completed Functionality
 + Home page with a list view of posts